Opioid Withdrawal Timeline: How Long Does Recovery Take In Ohio Rehabs?

 How Does Opioid Tolerance Develop Over Time?

 Opioid tolerance develops over time as the body adjusts to the drug, requiring higher doses to achieve the same effects.
 This is known as tolerance.
-Over time, tolerance can lead to an increased risk of overdose and dependence.
+Over time, tolerance leads to an increased risk of overdose and dependence.

 Share This Post